A trust-region method for optimal control of ODEs with continuous-or-off controls and TV regularization: Numerical experiments

 Note that this differential equation describes an exponential decay of the state $y_u$ and the control can be used to increase the decay rate from $0.025$ to a value from $[0.04, 0.075]$.
 The choice of parameters comes from balancing the order of magnitude of the different terms in the objective, but have no further meaning.
 We use \cref{alg:TRM_outer_solver_2} to solve discretized versions of this problem.

 The target state $y_d$ is computed using the control shown in \cref{fig:Decay}(a).
+Due to the structure of the state equation, $y_d$ is strictly positive.
 The running cost of the active control is priced with the convex function $g$, see \cref{fig:Decay}(b).
-The tangent through the origin (shown in green) gives the prognosis for the point value at which control value a switch will occur, according to the optimality conditions from \cref{thm:OC_stationarity}.
-The problem is solved on a discretization with 6000 time steps. \cref{fig:Decay}(c) depicts the computed solution.
+The tangent through the origin (shown in orange) gives the prognosis for the control value $u^\star$ at which switches are allowed, see \cref{rem:switching_point_optimality}.
+The problem is solved on a discretization with 8192 time steps. \cref{fig:Decay}(c) depicts the computed solution.
 The dotted vertical lines show the switches of the control.
 The dotted horizontal line visualizes the precomputed control value $u^\star$ (see \cref{rem:switching_point_optimality}) at which a jump may occur.
 Note the exception at $t_0$, where the optimality condition only yields that the control value is above the switching value. \cref{fig:Decay}(d) shows the pointwise relative error between target state and computed state.
-Note, that the plot does not show jumps, but steep slopes between the points, where the computed control and the control for the computation of $y_d$ have slightly shifted switching points. \cref{fig:Decay}(e) visualizes the objective over the iterations of the algorithm compared to the objective value obtained in the final iteration and \cref{fig:Decay}(f) shows both parts of the criticality measure.
+Note that the plot does not show jumps, but steep slopes between the points, where the computed control and the control for the computation of $y_d$ have slightly shifted switching points. \cref{fig:Decay}(e) visualizes the objective over the iterations of the algorithm compared to the objective value obtained in the final iteration and \cref{fig:Decay}(f) shows both parts of the criticality measure.